vin-murithi/cmanager/readme.txt

 I need to create datasets: Meru
 Get rows with meru: Get constituencies, get wards in those constituencies, get polling stations in those wards.

+20-07-2022
+Get subset for county
+Use state to:
+	-get value of selected county
+	-Use that vaue to select the registration centers within it -Change the select box to contain the given registration centers Once you get county and name:
+	-Get constituency and ward

+21-07-2022
+creating a recruitee ID
+affiliate_level-recruitor_id-identifier
+A-A1-2
+B-A15-25
+X-Y200-340

+Add Target office
+	Governor - consider countywide voters, all constituencies, wards and polling station within MP - consider one constituency and all wards and polling stations within MCA - consider one constituency and one ward and all polling stations within.

+Refine the Layout:
+How to Style Tables
+IEBC Data:
+	-View data by county - select box
+	-Stats on top: Registration centers and total registered voters -Allow Addition of filters by: constituency_name, ward_name, registration_center_name
+Projections:
+	-According to county selected and filters applied -Input Pessimistic projection
+	-Input optimistic projections
+	-Get an optimistic and pessimistic figure for voters in a given area.
+Recruitments:
+	Have tab that can switch between list of recruitees and insights insights
+		-Voter Ages
+		-Gender ratio
+		-Total number of recruited voters
+Progress:
+	-Optimistic and pessimistic values against actual recruited voters -Time to elections
+	-Affiliate level
+	-Graph of weekly recruitment rates

+How to create dummy data???
+Dummy data for Meru, Igembe south MP
+Data span =  May 1st to current date but before aug 8th

+recruitment dates span the data span name - random 2 names
+Gender - random choice between m and f
+DOB - earliest: 1957 jan 1 to 2002 (current date) - 1.
+age is from today-DOB
+Phone_number is a random 9 digit number starting with 7
+email: lowercase concantenation of name + '@mail.com' Polling stations - relies on office scope, Start with Constituency: Igembe South ward constituency_autofill ward_autofill

 **************************************************************************************************************************************
 DOCUMENTATION
 Installation